Overview of leave types

 Deleting a leave type

-To remove a leave type:
+To remove a leave type:- Navigate to Settings > Leave Types.

 - Click the archive icon next to the leave type.